bastig2001/grman_project_2/README.md

 This project has a few unit tests and test cases for a few implementations.
 These use [doctest](https://github.com/onqtam/doctest) and can be executed with the command `unit_tests`.

+## Known Issues

+These are the known issues with *sync*:
+* Often, already synced files are synced again unnecessarily
+* In rare cases it can happen, that a synced file ends up with its content doubled.
+This might happen when synchronizations are done in to short intervals